Turcotte Shooting Range

 The rifle range currently has fourteen shooting positions on seven tables available.
 We have movable target stands and shooters are able to engage targets out to 300 yards.

-Our sporting clay range stretches a length of .6 mile through the woods.
-It is a compact range with tight challenging shots.
+Our sporting clay range stretches a length of 1.3 miles through the woods.
+It is a newly constructed range with challenging shots throughout a woodland course.
 We use an electronic clay counting system that allows a single shooter to use the course when the time delay option is selected.
 There are twelve (12) shooting stations on the course.
 One complete round of sporting clays is 50 shots.
-We charge $.25 per clay with one complete round totaling $12.50.
+We charge $.25 per clay; thus, if you throw only 50 clays/round, that round will cost you a total of $12.50.
 We have golf carts available for rent at $5.00 per day.

 Turcotte has two (2) Olympic style skeet ranges on the premises for shooters to hone their shooting abilities throughout the year.